sandialabs/Spitfire/docs/source/index.rst

 Spitfire is a Python/C++ scientific computing code for chemistry and reaction-diffusion problems related to combustion and porous material decomposition.
 Spitfire is primarily used at Sandia National Laboratories to build advanced nonpremixed flamelet libraries for large-scale accidental fire simulations and small-scale pool fires.

-Researchers at Sandia Labs, the University of Utah, and the Université Libre de Bruxelles have used Spitfire for a number of applications:

-- Construct adiabatic and nonadiabatic flamelet libraries for single- and multi-phase turbulent combustion
-- Generate reactor, flamelet, and general reaction-diffusion datasets to train surrogate chemistry models
-- Perform fundamental studies of combustion in the MILD regime
-- Study chemical explosive modes and low-temperature oxidation of complex fuels in non-premixed systems
-- Study the formulation of state vectors and analytical Jacobian matrices for combustion simulation
-- Design specialized Runge-Kutta methods and advanced adaptive time stepping techniques
+Next we describe acquiring and installing Spitfire.
+You may jump to background and API documentation as well as a number of tutorials with the links below.

 .. toctree::
     :numbered:
-    :maxdepth: 1
+    :maxdepth: 2
-    :caption:  You may jump to background and API documentation as well as demonstrations at the links below.
-Next we describe acquiring and installing Spitfire.

     reactionmodeling
     mixingmodeling